jesusdiazjess/hgbc.edu.ph/README.md

 We welcome contributions from the community.
 Feel free to submit pull requests to improve the project.

 **Feedback:**
-If you happen to encounter any bugs or have suggestions for improvement, please open an issue.
+If you encounter any bugs or have suggestions for improvement, please open an issue.

 **About Security:**
-Just so you know, all code in this repository is modified to ensure optimized performance and enhanced security measures.
+All code in this repository is modified to ensure optimized performance and enhanced security measures.

 # hgbci.net = waiting list DNS